xregistry/spec/core/spec.md

 from the contents of the Resource.
 As such, there are two ways to serialize Resources in HTTP:
-- the contents of the Resource appears in the HTTP body, and each scalar Registry attribute (along with its value) appears as an HTTP header with its name prefixed with `xRegistry-`.
-Registry attributes that are maps MUST also appear if their values are defined to be of scalar type (e.g. not `any` or `object`)
+- the contents of the Resource appears in the HTTP body, and each scalar xRegistry attribute (unless otherwise specified) MUST be serialized as an HTTP header with its name prefixed with `xRegistry-`. xRegistry attributes that are maps MUST also appear if the model defines their values be of scalar type (e.g. not `any` or `object`).
+Each key/value of the map MUST be serialized as an HTTP headers with a name of `xRegistry-ATTRIBUTENAME-KEY`.
+  Note that map keys MAY contain the `-` character, so any `-` after the 2nd `-` in the header name is part of a key name.
 See [HTTP Header Values](#http-header-values) for additional information and [`labels`](#labels) for an example of one such attribute
 - similar to Groups, the Registry attributes are serialized as a single JSON object that appears in the HTTP body.
 The Resource contents will either appear as an attribute (`RESOURCE` or `RESOURCEbase64`), or there will be